 Kingdom Economics

-By: tomvermillion.com, Categories: Uncategorized, 0 comments
+By: tomvermillion.com, Categories: Uncategorized, Comments Off on Kingdom Economics

 As we race toward election day, both parties are touting their brand of economic theories.
 Trump keeps pointing back to lower taxes, deregulation, and tariffs on China.
 Kamala sings the praises of Bidenomics which seems to be tax, spend and print.